 Parking Information

-Parking reservations are required to park at the Quandary Peak Trailhead from June 17 to September 17.
+Parking reservations are required to park at the Quandary Peak Trailhead from June 15 to September 15.
 Parking after 3pm is free and first-come, first-served.
 Visitors hiking Quandary are STRONGLY encouraged to start their hikes early in the morning to avoid dangerous afternoon thunderstorms.
 The average time to hike Quandary is 6 hours.
 The average time to hike McCullough Gulch is 2 hours.
 Overnight parking is not allowed (12:00am – 4:00am) in the Quandary Peak Trailhead.
-Parking is prohibited on McCullough Gulch Road, Blue Lakes Road, and Highway 9.
+Parking is prohibited on McCullough Gulch Road, Blue Lakes Road, and Highway 9, with fines up to $1,000.

 Shuttle Information